-Don’t forget the food festivals – the Newquay Fish Festival being the obvious go-to.
+Don’t forget the food festivals – the Newquay Fish Festival being the obvious go-to, and one of the things to do in Newquay that should top your list!
 Cookery demonstrations from top chefs, stalls lining the harbour wall and live music are just a few of the things on offer.
 If that isn’t your thing, there are enough other events to thrill throughout the year which have included in the past, a balloon festival, gig-racing, an RNLI lifeboat day and a sparkling Christmas festival.

 Everywhere you look around Newquay, you’ll be met with spectacular ocean and country views.
 The South West Coast Path snakes around the headland and behind Fistral beach, leading to the rugged cliff edges of Pentire.
 Or head further north to take a walk around Trevelgue Head/Porth Island which was once a major centre of prehistoric civilisation, stretching back eight thousand years to the Mesolithic period.

 A short 1-mile walk awaits you at one of the county’s most iconic destinations, the National Trust’s Bedruthan Steps, where the vantage point gives breathtaking views over the beach and its sea stacks.
 The longer 5-mile walk of Tregurrian and Trevarrian which stretches high above Watergate Bay is perfect if you want to blow the cobwebs away.

 Newquay is one of Cornwall's premier holiday destination, and we have a fantastic range of accommodation to choose from in order to enjoy the best this Cornish town has to offer.
 If you and a group of friends are looking to enjoy a surfing break, our large cottages offer plenty of space for all your gear, while couples on a romantic getaway also have a choice of some lovely cosy homes, with some even having a hot tub!.
 Whatever you're looking for, our collection of personally managed holiday cottages has something for you.
 Browse our collection and book your next stay.